lamondlab/pyctk/readme.txt

 15. ctkProxyStyle: not wrapped as QProxyStyle (on which depends) is not wrapped by PyQt5(?).
 16. ctkDoubleSpinBox: coordinates() returns unsupported type (double const*).
 17. ctkDoubleSpinBox: coordinatesChanged(double*) takes unsupported type as argument.
+18. ctkTransferFunction: need to write recipe for qreal[].
+19. ctkIconEnginePlugin: cannot wrap as QIconEnginePlugin is not wrapped by PyQt5(?).